 Removing Air in the Sprinkler System Main Line

 So, what about air in pipes?
+The guys repairing sprinklers in Orlando don’t worry about this as much as we do in Volusia County.
 One way to remove air would be to increase the water velocity of the point that it pushes the trapped air out of the pipe to increase the water velocity.
 In the mainline you need to manually open two or more of the zone valves at once.